timi23-2004/Matter_Sigma_Filter/README.md

 ## Usage
 Typical usage:
-Run the program as root to capture and filter CASE Sigma1 packets on a network interface or from a pcap file.
+Run the program as `root` to capture and filter CASE Sigma1 packets on a network interface or from a pcap file.
-The program will block MAC address pairs that exceed the packet threshold.
+The program will block MAC address pairs packet number threshold.
 ```
 ./matter_sigma_filter interface <interface_name>
 ./matter_sigma_filter file <pcap_file>